-You can create a CSV from scratch, or you can start with the sample CSV and then modify that CSV as needed.
-When you're viewing the CSV in Excel or Google Sheets, each row of the CSV (except Row 1) will be a Contact to be imported, and each column will be a data point associated with that Contact.
+You can create a CSV file from scratch, or you can start with the sample CSV and then modify that it as needed.
+When you're viewing the CSV in a spreadsheet viewer (Microsoft Excel, Google Sheets, Open Office, etc.), each row of the CSV (except Row 1) will be a Contact to be imported, and each column will be a data point associated with that Contact.

 You can assign every imported Contact a specific role by choosing Lead, Prospect or Client from the first set of values in the Role selector.

 In the example above, every Contact imported during this operation would be imported as a Lead, regardless of how the CSV is configured.

 Or, you can include a Role column in your CSV and select that column using the Role selector.
 In this case, each Contact will have the Role assigned based on the value assigned to their row in the Role column.

 In this example, Art Venere will be given the role of Lead, while Simona Morasca will be given the role of Client.

 You can create a Companies column in your CSV and import Companies just as you would Contacts.